The rule.

 How to comply.

-Replace “agree to receive communications” with “Send me product updates and offers by email.
+Say: “Send me product updates and offers by email.
 About 2–4 emails per month.
 You can unsubscribe with one click.”
-Informed consent requires specifics.

-Every marketing email contains a List-Unsubscribe header (RFC 8058) and a footer unsubscribe link that works in one click, no login, no captcha, no preference centre.
+A List-Unsubscribe header (RFC 8058) and a one-click footer link — no login, no captcha, no preference centre.

 Related rules.